ML4SCI/DeepLearnHackathon/QMLChallenge/README.md

 We evaluate the challenge on the AUC of a black box test set.
 To be considered for the challenge, a solution needs to satisfy the following criteria:

 1. The model is trained only on Quark jets (label 1)
-2. The model has a maximum of xxx parameters
+2. The quantum circuit should not use more than 20 qubits.
 3. The solution is submitted as an executable notebook where which can be run without any additional third party libraries.

 ## Example notebook